 - They are not very portable because they tend to take much space on the kitchen worktop.

-- Some filters may change the taste of coffee.
+- Some filters may change the taste of the drink

 There are common features that run across many brands.
 Of course some machines will have more features depending on how automated they are but the following features are what can be considered as basic core feature of any decent coffee maker worth its standing.

-Timers (Programmable): This functionality enables to set the machine beforehand so that it can make coffee when you want it to without being prompted.
-For instance you can set it to brew up coffee at the time you wake up so that you wake up to a strong cup of coffee to shake your sleep off.
+Timers (Programmable): This functionality enables to set the machine beforehand so that it can make a drink when you want it to without being prompted.
+For instance you can set it to brew up at the time you wake up so that you wake up to a strong cup of coffee to shake your sleep off.